3wweiweiwu/bluestone/doc/tutorial/Add-Customized-Function.md

-With the previous configuration the user should see this:<br>
+With the previous configuration the user should see this in th UI:<br>

 ![async-function-ui](png/addCustomizedFunction/async-function-ui.png)<br><br>

-## API Functions
+ > How you can see all that you define in the code is going to be reflected in the UI<br>

+## Sample Customized Function to Prepare Environment via RestApi

 The next step is creating the instructions that we want Bluestone to do when the function is called<br>